palaa159/Docs/OpenBCI Software/02_GUI_Widget_Guide.md

 # GUI Widget Guide
 ## What is a GUI Widget
 GUI widgets are the mini tools that fit into the OpenBCI GUI’s interface panes.
 Examples of GUI widgets include the Time Series, the FFT widget, the Networking widget, and so on.
 In the upper left hand corner of every widget there is a dropdown menu that lists all of the available widgets.
-If you click the dropdown and select a new widget from the dropdown, it will replace the widget that currently fills the container you are inside of.
-You can rearrange the layout of the widget containers by clicking the “Layout” button in the upper righthand side of the GUI.
+If you click the dropdown and select a new widget from the dropdown, it will replace the current widget in that window.
+You can rearrange the layout of the widgets by clicking the “Layout” button in the upper right-hand side of the GUI.

 ## Time Series
 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/GUI_TimeSeries.jpg?raw=true" width="50%">

 The time series is the most basic widget to record biosensing data.
-It displays the electrophysiological signal being processed, with each line representing the voltage detected at one point in time by an electrode.
+It processes and displays the electrophysiological signal in real time, with each line representing the voltage detected at one point in time by an electrode.

 It measures the absolute amplitude of the signal in voltage, in units of μVrms (microvolts, root mean squared).